hadarsonego/vagrant_nginx_chef/README.md

 # Jacada project - vagrant_nginx_chef
 Vagrant environment over virtualbox to auto install Nginx and provision it with Chef-solo

+#The main goals

+1. Create Nginx web server that will serve contant behaind another Nginx server that will act as proxy server

+2. Block and allow specific IP addresses to certain URL's

+3. Make this all prosses working by easyly create the instance and make it up and running

+4. Make this all solution manageble by working with configuration managment tool

 #How the whole thing work?!

 Let me give you a quick brief about the tools we use